allir/docker-squid/README.md

 - Send a pull request with your awesome features and bug fixes
 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).
-- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

 ### Issues

 Before reporting your issue please try updating Docker to the latest version and check if it resolves the issue.
-Refer to the Docker [installation guide](https://docs.docker.com/installation) for instructions.
+Refer to the Docker [installation guide](https://docs.docker.com/get-docker/) for instructions.

-SELinux users should try disabling SELinux using the command `setenforce 0` to see if it resolves the issue.

-If the above recommendations do not help then [report your issue](../../issues/new) along with the following information:
+If the above documentation does not help then [report your issue](../../issues/new) along with the following information:

 - Output of the `docker version` and `docker info` commands
 - The `docker run` command or `docker-compose.yml` used to start the image.
 Mask out the sensitive bits.
-- Please state if you are using [Boot2Docker](http://www.boot2docker.io), [VirtualBox](https://www.virtualbox.org), etc.
+- Please state if you are using [Docker Desktop](https://www.docker.com/products/docker-desktop), [VirtualBox](https://www.virtualbox.org), etc.

 ## Getting started